-Modern trusts usually give the trustees an unrestricted power to act as if the trust were a real person with no limitation on what the trustees can or cannot do.
+The Trusts Act 2019 now gives the trustees an unrestricted power to act as if the trust were a real person with few limitations on what the trustees can or cannot do.
 Trusts can therefore conduct a business in the same way as a real person.
-However, some care needs to be taken where a trust is conducting a business as legal, taxation and risk management issues can arise.
+Some care needs to be taken, however, where a trust is conducting a business as legal, taxation and risk management issues can arise.

-As a risk management tool when carrying on a business, more than one trust is usually recommended in order to divide the ownership of the family home and passive investments from business ownership.
+As a risk management tool when carrying on a business, more than one trust is sometimes recommended in order to divide the ownership of the family home and passive investments from business ownership.
 Trusts which have a fund manager to manage investments may have additional compliance requirements under international tax information exchange rules, such as FATCA.